space-wizards/docs/src/en/proposals/krunklehorn-informant.md

   - The timer beings ticking the next time the document is read.
   - Once the time runs out, the paper crumbles into ash.

-## Implementation / Code
+## Implementation / Outline
-- Current TODO:
+#### Current Unknowns
+  - Need maint overall temperature check
+  - Rule code and gamemode code are FROZEN, pending antagonist refactor
-  - Package reward spawn list
+  - Package reward spawn lists
-  - Courier's gloves, reuse thief glove code with a bool check somewhere
-  - Author needs to go learn how examine text works
-- Frozen TODO:
-  - All the boilerplate for rule and game mode stuff (need antag rework)
-  - Clue strength tuning needs maint confirm or cut entirely (need antag rework)
+  - Examine text and description handling

+#### Code Plans
+- [ ] Changes to Thief gloves:
+	- [x] BaseBeforeStripEvent: add Insert bool
+	- [x] ThievingComponent: split fields into ...Insert and ...Remove
+	- [x] ThievingSystem: branch OnBeforeStrip
+  - [ ] Allow insertion directly into worn containers, somehow...
-- New antagonist boilerplate:
+- [ ] New antagonist boilerplate: FROZEN
-  - TODO, details pending antagonist refactor
     - Should check for ratio
     - Should prevent multi-antag
     - Should fail during nukeops (and maybe pirates)